SteuerungC/MRTP/README.md

 # MRTP v1.0-BETA
-Advanced Random Teleport Plugin for Spigot 1.9.x
+Advanced Random Teleport Plugin for Spigot 1.9.x to 1.10.x
 Java-Version: 1.7 +

 **Note that this plugin is in _Beta_.
 You can use this plugin but there are may problems and bugs!**